 - the violation of special conditions

-Therefore, it is possible that a student will be barred from registration by a CAA even though the student’s cumulative GPA exceeds 2.000.
+Therefore, it is possible that students will be barred from registration by a CAA, even though the cumulative GPA exceeds 2.000.
 Students concerned about their academic progress should consult the college office.

 Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
-If an appeal is approved, special conditions may be prescribed in writing at the time of the student’s reinstatement or readmission into the college.
-Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
-All students to whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-In addition, any internal transfer student who has their CAA appeal approved by the college are reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the transfer into the college.
-The internal transfer student who fails to fulfill the specified terms of the conditions, is subject to CAA restriction at the end of the term and there is no guarantee any future appeal will be upheld.
+If an appeal is approved, special conditions may be prescribed in writing at the time of the reinstatement or readmission into the college.
+Conditions may also be prescribed in writing in the case of students whose course performance or failure to follow academic advice warrants such action.
+All students to whom conditions are specified are subject to committee review and possible CAA restriction when they fail to fulfill the specified terms.
+In addition, internal transfer students who have their CAA appeal approved by the college are reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the transfer into the college.
+Internal transfer students who fail to fulfill the specified terms of the conditions, are subject to CAA restriction at the end of the term and there is no guarantee any future appeal will be upheld.

-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold will be removed after transfer into the new college.
+If students' appeals are denied, they may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold is removed after transfer into the new college.

 Unless the CAA is removed via the individual colleges' appeal process, the student may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.

-Each student in the college is assigned a faculty adviser with whom the student should confer at least once each term.
+Students in the college are assigned a faculty adviser with whom they should confer at least once each term.
 Among other duties, the faculty advisers assist students in planning and accomplishing their programs of study.
-However, it is wholly each student’s responsibility to know and fulfill the requirements for graduation specified for their selected program.
+However, it is wholly the responsibility of all students to know and fulfill the requirements for graduation specified for their selected program.

-Because absence from class prevents a student from getting the full benefit of a course and because in many courses, each student’s involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.
+Because absence from class prevents students from getting the full benefit of a course and because in many courses, students' involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.

 Background Checks, Drug Testing

-Some degrees, majors and/or courses may require a student to submit to a criminal background check and/or drug testing.
-The results of those checks and/or tests may affect the student’s eligibility to continue in that degree, major and/or course.
+Some degrees, majors and/or courses may require students to submit to a criminal background check and/or drug testing.
+The results of those checks and/or tests may affect students' eligibility to continue in that degree, major and/or course.

 C-, D+ and D Grades

-Grades of C- and above in courses offered by the Diederich College of Communication are accepted toward majors and/or minors offered by the college, provided the student has a minimum grade point average of 2.000 in the major or minor.
+Grades of C- and above in courses offered by the Diederich College of Communication are accepted toward majors and/or minors offered by the college, provided students have a minimum grade point average of 2.000 in the major or minor.
 Grades of D+ or D generally do not fulfill the credit hour requirement for a major or minor in the Diederich College.
-Students who received a grade of D+ or D in a Diederich College of Communication course should contact the department chair, who determines whether the course can be accepted.
+Students who receive grades of D+ or D in a Diederich College of Communication course should contact the department chair, who determines whether the course can be accepted.
 If not accepted, the chair can suggest that the course be repeated or replaced by a substitute course.
-If a student receives a grade below a C in a major or minor course offered by another college on campus, that department chair must be consulted.
+If students receive a grade below a C in a major or minor course offered by another college on campus, that department chair must be consulted.
 Credit is given only once for repeated courses.
 See the University Repeated Courses Policy.